Marmare314/lemmify/src/selectors.typ

   }
 }

+/// Generate selector that selects all
+/// theorems of the same group as the
+/// argument.
+///
+/// - kind-func (kind-function):
+/// -> selector
 #let select-group(kind-func) = {
   assert-type(kind-func, "kind-func", function)
   let params = get-theorem-parameters(kind-func[])
   return figure.where(kind: params.group)
 }

+/// Generate selector that selects only
+/// theorems that were create from
+/// the provided `kind-function`.
+///
+/// - kind-func (kind-function):
+/// -> selector
 #let select-kind(kind-func) = {
   assert-type(kind-func, "kind-func", function)